Ali-Ibrahim137/Ali-Ibrahim137.github.io/_posts/2020-02-26-Game-Theory.md

 According to SG-Theorem the nim-sum of this game is equal to $$2\oplus 0 \oplus 3 = 1 \neq 0$$ so this is a winning position for the first player, the playing strategy is same as the nim-game, In the example above the first move in the optimal strategy would be to move the nawl is cell $$(2, 1)$$ to cell $$(3, 1)$$ as this makes the total nim-sum equal to zero, which is a ***P*** position.

 ## Conclusion
 In this article I went through lots of topics related to game theory, first I started by defining combinatorial games, and gave a simple subtraction game as an example explaining how to find ***P*** and ***N*** positions, Next on I introduced Nim-games and gave a proof how Bouton's Theorem can be used to play the game.
 Later I showed how to represent games on directed graphs, and talked about Sprague-Grundy Function, finally I have mentioned how to use SG-Theorem to play games on graphs defined by the sum of many combinatorial games and gave a brief example about the theorem.
-Sprague-Grundy Theorem can be used to solve many problems related to competitive programming, in this article I just wanted to show and explain lots of concepts, in a next article I will focus more on explaining different problems and how to solve them.
+Sprague-Grundy Theorem can be used to solve many problems related to competitive programming, in this article I just wanted to show and explain lots of concepts, maybe in a next article I will focus more on explaining different problems and how to solve them.

 I hope you liked this article, please stay tuned for more.